softwarewolves/softwarewolves-doc/Getting started.md

   Test them in your xmpp client.

 ## 3. Manually play the game
-A good way to make sure you understand how the game works is to walk through the manual test procedure - see
+A good way to make sure you understand how the game works is to walk through the manual test procedure - see [Acceptance procedure.md](Acceptance procedure.md)

 ## 4. Technology